-Katrina was named as Global Elite Thought Leader in Who's Who Legal: Life Sciences: Patent Litigation 2022.
+Katrina was named as Global Elite Thought Leader in Who's Who Legal: Life Sciences: Patent Litigation 2022 and 2023.
 She is described as "a case winner" who is "excellent at drafting affidavits, and easily understands science in any case" and "has excellent knowledge of the law and federal court practice".
-She is highly recommended as "an outstanding lawyer for life sciences" with peers acclaiming her "fantastic technical knowledge".
+She is highly recommended as "favourite among client and peers", "an outstanding lawyer for life sciences" with peers acclaiming her "fantastic technical knowledge" and "excellent grasp of science".